erdc/cms2d/README.md

 ## Coastal Modeling System (CMS)

-CMS is a coastal modeling system that couples a wave, circulation, and morphology model together to get better predictions in the near-shore
+CMS is a coastal modeling system that couples a wave, circulation, and morphology model together to get better predictions in the near-shore.

 CMS is developed by the USACE - Coastal and Hydraulics Laboratory

-Documentation for the source code is available here:
+Documentation for the source code is available here: https://cirpwiki.info/wiki/CMS

-https://cirpwiki.info/wiki/CMS

 To build CMS On linux you must have CMAKE software above 3.4